ChenyuHeidiZhang/ExperimentGame/README.md

 App developed for a multi-attribute decision making experiment.

-May 11, 2020
+May 21, 2020

-This version of the app completes the implementation of 4 configurations of tasks.

-TODO:

-1. Uncomment the code for bluetooth.
-Write event codes.
-Test this.

-2. Sync sqlite timestamps table to Firebase.
+Notes:

+1. To change the percentage (chance) of trials getting counted towards the total:

+Go to ResultActivity line 26, change the **PERCENT_WIN** variable.

+2. To change the password:

+Go to res/values/strings.xml line 11

-Task (/trial) information is given in a .csv file named "allTrialsMADM_Tablet.csv."
+3. Task (/trial) information is given in a .csv file named "allTrialsMADM_Tablet.csv."

 **To replace this file, go to ExperimentGame/app/src/main/assets, copy the new csv file into the folder.
 (Need to remove the first line (header) of the file.)**